andrey-terekhov/RuC/README.md

 $ cmake --help
 ```

-For example, to generate an Xcode project on macOS, use this command:
+For example, to generate an Xcode project on macOS:

 ```
 $ cmake .. -G Xcode